 Sensual Massage Oil for Valentine's Day

-- 2 ounces carrier oil - jojoba, apricot, sweet almond, fractionated coconut oil, avocado oil, etc. (find organic carrier oils here) I prefer jojoba oil or sweet almond oil for my massage oil blends
+- 2 ounces jojoba oil (You can also use these other carrier oils: apricot, sweet almond, fractionated coconut oil, avocado oil, etc., find organic carrier oils here.)
+I prefer jojoba oil or sweet almond oil for my massage oil blends.

 - Combine essential oils and carrier oil in a 2-ounce amber bottle (like this).